-Initially, there was a new version of the PMP Exam expected for this month (December 2019.)
-However, the changes have been delayed until 1 July 2020.
-That means that, if you have been preparing for the PMP, make sure to take the exam by 30 June 2020.
-As you will note, this gives you ample time to study and/or finish studying, as well as schedule a convenient time to sit for the exam.
+Initially, there was a new version of the PMP Exam expected for December 2019.
+However, the changes have been delayed until Jan 2, 2021 – due to COVID.
+That means that, if you have been preparing for the PMP, make sure to take the exam by Dec 31, 2020.
+As you will note, this gives you ample time to study and finish studying, as well as schedule a convenient time to sit for the exam.

 The changes in the exam are considerable and, therefore, you really should not wait any longer to take and pass it.
 Among the changes identified by the Project Management Institute (PMI) are these newly defined domains: